Training-Free Reward-Guided Image Editing via Trajectory Optimal Control: Implementation details

 \subsection{Hyperparameter selection}

 Table~\ref{tab:hyperparameters} lists the detailed hyperparameters for our method and baselines on different image editing scenarios.
-The hyperparameter notation for the guided sampling baselines follows TFG~\citep{tfg}.
-Inversion depth refers to the noise level, the same as $T$ in ours. $\rho_t$ and $\mu_t$ denote the guidance strength multiplied by the $\nabla_{\x_t}r(\hat\x_{1|t})$ and $\nabla_{\hat\x_{1|t}}r(\hat\x_{1|t})$, respectively, where $\hat\x_{1|t}$ denotes the posterior mean. $N_{iter}$ represents the number of guidance updates performed in a single timestep, and $N_{recur}$ is the number of times the same timestep is repeated with a forward noise injection. $\bar\gamma$ is the noise scale injected to $\x_{1|t}$ for TFG, which is fixed at 0.1.
+The hyperparameter notation for the guided sampling baselines follows TFG~\citep{tfg}. $\rho_t$ and $\mu_t$ denote the guidance strength multiplied by the $\nabla_{\x_t}r(\hat\x_{1|t})$ and $\nabla_{\hat\x_{1|t}}r(\hat\x_{1|t})$, respectively, where $\hat\x_{1|t}$ denotes the posterior mean. $N_{iter}$ represents the number of guidance updates performed in a single timestep, and $N_{recur}$ is the number of times the same timestep is repeated with a forward noise injection. $\bar\gamma$ is the noise scale injected to $\x_{1|t}$ for TFG, which is fixed at 0.1.

+We discretized the total image sampling trajectory into 50 steps for StableDiffusion 1.5 and 28 steps for StableDiffusion 3, with image resolutions set to $512\times512$ and $768\times768$, respectively.
+Note that \emph{Inversion depth} denotes the ratio of ``the number of steps in the initialized sampling trajectory" to ``the number of total sampling steps(50 or 28)".
+This value is equal to $1-T$ in StableDiffusion 1.5 since we formulate the sampling of diffusion models with an evenly spaced timestep interval.
+According to the StableDiffusion 3 sampling scheduler, \emph{Inversion depth}=0.7 in 28 sampling timesteps corresponds to $T\approx0.15$.

-\textbf{Ablation Study.} We analyzed the impact of key hyperparameters in our algorithm in Algorithm~\ref{alg:diffusion}, namely the inversion depth $T$ and the number of optimization iterations $N$.
-As shown in \Figref{fig:ablation}, the inversion depth $T$ controls the trade-off between editing strength and source consistency.
+\textbf{\add{Robustness to Hyperparameters.}} We analyzed the impact of key hyperparameter selection in our algorithm in Algorithm~\ref{alg:diffusion}, namely the inversion depth $T$ and the number of optimization iterations $N$.
+As shown in~\Figref{fig:ablation1}, the inversion depth $T$ controls the trade-off between editing strength and source consistency, \add{aligning with observations in previous image editing literature}.
 When $T\rightarrow1$ (\emph{i.e.}, shallow noise), the editing effect is minimal as the trajectory has little room to deviate.
-As $T \rightarrow 0$ (\emph{i.e.}, pure noise), the potential for editing increases, but at the risk of losing fidelity to the source image.
-The number of iterations $N$ is critical for the stability of the optimization.
-While the final result is not highly sensitive to $N$ as long as the output converges, omitting the iterative process entirely ($N$=1 with $\lambda=1.0$) leads to significant artifacts.
+As $T \rightarrow 0$ (\emph{i.e.}, pure noise), the potential for editing increases, but at the risk of losing fidelity to the source image. \add{Crucially, the number of iterations $N$ governs the convergence of the output trajectory rather than the guidance strength.
+As illustrated in~\Figref{fig:ablation1}, the final result is not highly sensitive to $N$ provided that $N$ is sufficient for convergence.} However, omitting the iterative process entirely ($N=1$ with $\lambda=1.0$) leads to significant artifacts.
 This is because the control computed from the initial trajectory is no longer optimal for the modified states.
 Our iterative refinement is therefore essential to ensure the trajectory converges to produce high-reward images.